 Lunch was usually brought out to the field at harvest time, probably in this case by my mother Sarah Forsyth, who had returned to her parents’ farm for the duration of the War after her husband’s regiment was shipped to England in August/September of 1942.
 Not sure who everyone is here but Patricia Forsyth is the blond child with her back to the camera.
 The man standing is Donald Munro (born about 1884, father of Elizabeth Munro who married Len Cameron in 1941).
 I think the man on the left (just behind the boy in striped shirt) is Ken Cameron (1914-2005).
 Mum may have taken this one as I think Ian Cameron is the man on the right with a wide brimmed hat while the man in the centre with a peaked cap looks like Len Cameron (1917-1997).

 Not sure who these two are on the Massey Harris.
-I think it is Aunt Liz (Munro) Cameron at the wheel and?
+Possibly Della (Shoemaker) Cameron, Liz (Munro) Cameron as their husbands are both in the other photos taken that day.

 February 8, 1947